kUNQIjIANG/CLG/README.md

 # CLG
 Controllable Language Generation

-This is the implementation in fulfill UCL Msc Project.
+This is the implementation in fulfilling UCL Msc Project.